hairmot/express-hello/README.md

 # Release
 Binary and source releases are provided on our [Releases](https://github.com/IoTCrawler/express-hello/releases) page.
+# Contributing
+We welcome contributions to the Hello-world project in many forms.
+We are busy creating the documentation.
+We will come soon.
+# Testing
+We are busy creating the documentation.
+We will come soon.
 # License
 The project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](LICENSE) file.